ansegura7/ansegura7.github.io/aboutme.md

 My name is Andres Segura Tinoco.
 I was born in Colombia and I grew up in Venezuela and I have more than 10 years of experience creating intelligent, robust and high impact software solutions.
 I received a Master's in Information Engineering from <a href="https://sistemas.uniandes.edu.co/es/mine" target="_blank">Universidad de los Andes</a>.
 I did my bachelor in Computer Science at Universidad de Oriente.

 My research interests are in:
-- Data Compression
 - Data Science
 - Machine Learning
-- Deep Learning
+- Recommender Systems
 - Big Data
+- Data Compression
 - Text Processing
 - NLP
 - Cloud Computing